kairos-io/kairos/docs/content/reference/cli.md

   poweroff: false
 ```

-Now you can use this in your configuration file to create new kairos nodes:
+Now you can use this in your configuration file to create new Kairos nodes:

 ```yaml
 kairos: